Obsidian alternatives

 Sync costs money or requires complex setup

 Obsidian's built-in sync costs $4–8/month.
-The free alternative is setting up iCloud, Dropbox, or a git repo manually — which is fine if you know how, but a real hurdle if you don't.
+The free alternative is setting up iCloud, Dropbox, or a Git repo manually — fine if you know how, but a real hurdle if you don't.

 Who this affects: Anyone who wants their notes on multiple devices without paying extra or fiddling with configuration